nixworks/public/news/2008/12/7/index.md

 Hundreds of youth took to the streets, burning shops and cars and clashing with the police in Athens and other Greek cities.

 ### [ The German Federal Archives has provided Wikipedia with 100,000 historical images that cover periods such as the Weimar Republic, the colonial era, the Third Reich, and post-reunification. ](/news/2008/12/7/the-german-federal-archives-has-provided-wikipedia-with-100-000-historical-images-that-cover-periods-such-as-the-weimar-republic-the-colon.md)
-_Context: 100,000 historical images, German Federal Archives, Nazi Germany, Weimar Republic, Wikipedia, colonial era, reunified Germany_
+_Context: 100,000 historical images, German Federal Archives, Nazi, Weimar Republic, Wikipedia, colonial era, reunified Germany_

 ## [Previous Day...](/news/2008/12/6/index.md)